 Approved by Cor mmittee Oct.
-23, 2020 Review Date: Approved by Cor Mandate Duties of Complaints Committee [as approved by Council]: members of the public or members of the member of the Association or holder of ittee shall consider and investigate complaints made by the Association regarding the conduct or actions of a f a certificate of authorization, a temporary licence, a but no action shall be taken by the Committee under filed with the Registrar and being investigated has be weeks in which to submit In that shall be provided by the Association has been do the member or holder whose conduct or actions are en notified of the complaint and given at least two in writing to the Committee any explanations or over or holder may wish to make concerning the matter; ed or has made every reasonable effort to examine all ents relating to the complaint.
+23, 2020 Review Date: Approved by Cor uncil: [DATE] Approved Budget: Mandate Duties of Complaints Committee - [as approved by Council]: members of the public or members of t member of the Association or holder of ittee shall consider and investigate complaints made by the Association regarding the conduct or actions of a fa certificate of authorization, a temporary licence, a but no action shall be taken by the Committee under filed with the Registrar and being investigated has be weeks in which to submit i In that shall be provided by the Association has been at the member or holder whose conduct or actions are seen notified of the complaint and given at least two in writing to the Committee any explanations or seer or holder may wish to make concerning the matter; ed or has made every reasonable effort to examine all ents relating to the complaint.
 R.S.O.
 1990, c.
 P.28, d.
 B, s.
 11 (30).
-Idem (2) The Committee in accordan ce with the information it receives may, (a) direct that the matter be ref erred, in whole or in part, to the Discipline Committee; (b) direct that the matter not be e referred under clause (a); or (c) take such action as it considers appropriate in the circumstances and that is not inconsistent with this Act or the regulations or by-laws.
+Idem (2) The Committee in accordan ce with the information it receives may, (a) direct that the matter be ref erred, in whole or in part, to the Discipline Committee; (b) direct that the matter not be e referred under clause (a); or ders appropriate in the circumstances and that is not or the regulations or by-laws.
 R.S.O.
 1990, c.
-P.28, s.
-24 (2). s decision in writing to the Registrar for the purposes of is made under clause (2) (b), its reasons therefor.
-Notice copy of the written decision made by the any, together with notice advising the control of the control of the control of the written decision made by the control of the he complainant and to the person complained against a ne Complaints Committee and its reasons therefor, if complainant of the right to apply to the Complaints .S.O.
+P.28, s decision in writing to the Registrar for the purposes of is made under clause (2) (b), its reasons therefor. copy of the written decision made by the any, together with notice advising the control of the control of the written decision made by the any, together with notice advising the control of the written decision made by the any, together with notice advising the control of the written decision made by the any, together with notice advising the control of the written decision made by the any, together with notice advising the control of the written decision made by the any, together with notice advising the control of the written decision made by the any, together with notice advising the control of the written decision made by the any, together with notice advising the control of the written decision made by the any, together with notice advising the control of t the complainant and to the person complained against a ne Complaints Committee and its reasons therefor, if complainant of the right to apply to the Complaints .S.O.
 1990, c.
 P.28, s.
 24 (4); 2006, c.
 19, Sched.
 B, red to hold a hearing or to afford to any person an nity to make oral submissions before making a decision R.S.O.
 1990, c.
 P.28, s.
 24 (5).
 Equity and Diversity Awareness Policies?
-YES 2.
-Is each task/activity being done in YES in order to have tasks and activities align with the E&D an equitable manner and engaging diverse groups? and cultural differences?
+YES in order to have tasks and activities align with the E&D an equitable manner and engaging diverse groups?
+3. Are there any barriers to information and cultural differences?
 NO on dissemination, human resources, physical space,